How to support a community online during covid-19

 Much has been written about how to run great business meetings (for example, this, this, and this.)
 Far less about how to create the right action outcomes at large meetings, aka conferences, that professionals attend.
 Perhaps that’s because the focus at conferences is typically on learning and connection.
 This focus hopefully leads to relevant personal outcomes rather than group outcomes.

 Personal change at conferences is important.
 After all, if you attend a conference and nothing significant changes in your life, why did you go?
 Uncovering and working on group outcomes, however, is one of the best ways to build community at a conference.
-This increases the likelihood that participants will see the conference as professionally valuable, and makes it more likely that they will attend future events.
+This increases the likelihood that participants will see the conference as professionally valuable and makes it more likely that they will attend future events.

 So how do we uncover and work on personal and group outcomes at conferences?
 Check out the personal introspective and group spective (including the action outcome version) processes I’ve been designing and facilitating for years.
 For full details, see my book The Power of Participation: Creating Conferences That Deliver Learning, Connection, Engagement, and Action.